-- the choice of which law school to attend.
-At UT Tyler, we are prepared to help you with all of these decisions.
+- The choice of which law school to attend.

-A student planning to apply for law school will receive advising from both an advisor in their major as well as the Pre-Law Advisor.
-The role of the advisor in their major is to ensure the student fulfills the requirements for the chosen major.
-The major advisor is the student’s primary advisor and should be consulted early and often.
-The Pre-Law Advisor is available to help a student make important choices regarding extra-curricular activities, the law school application process and choice of law school.
+A student considering law school will receive advising from both an advisor in their major and the pre-law advisor.
+A student’s major advisor ensures that the student fulfills the requirements for their chosen plan of study.
+Consequently, the major advisor is the student’s primary advisor and should be consulted early and often.

-Pre-law advising at UT Tyler is conducted through the Department of Political Science and History.
-Dr. Robert Sterken is the pre-law advisor.
+Pre-law advising, at UT Tyler, is conducted through the Department of Political Science and History and Professor Eric Lopez serves as the pre-law advisor.
 He is also the advisor to the Pre Law Society, a group of students who share a common interest in law.

-The American Bar Association does not recommend any one major for students planning to attend law school.
-Nor is there one field which will give you an advantage.
-Instead, law schools look for a rigorous liberal arts education that has sharpened skills and values essential for competent lawyering.
-Select a major that you not only enjoy but one that will demand excellence in critical thinking, expository and persuasive writing, oral communication, critical reading, research and organization.
-Also, seek out courses and instructors that require research papers, substantial reading, essay exams and oral presentations.
+The American Bar Association does not recommend a particular major for students considering law school.
+Nor is there one field that will give students an advantage in the application process.
+Instead, law schools tend to value a rigorous liberal arts education that sharpens students’ intellectual skills and values (which are essential for not only success in law school, but also competent legal advocacy).
+Such skills include: critical thinking and reading, expository and persuasive writing, oral communication, research and organization.
+Thus, select a major that you will not only enjoy but one that will demand excellence in these areas.
+Also, seek out courses and instructors that require research papers, substantial reading assignments, essay exams, and oral presentations.

-Choose a minor and electives that complement your major with history, political thought and theory, the American political system, ethics and justice, economics, human behavior, mass communications and cultural studies.
+Choose a minor, and course electives, that complement your major with a focus on history, political thought and theory, the American political system, ethics and justice, economics, human behavior, mass communications, and cultural studies (e.g. see the requirements for the Pre-Law Minor below).
 Because the best law schools expect students to have two years of college-level foreign language, the B.A. degree is recommended.

-The Pre-Law minor is an 18-hour interdisciplinary minor designed to prepare students for the post-undergraduate study of law.
-It consists of 12 hours of required core courses and 6 hours from a list of selected electives.
+The Pre-Law minor is an 18-hour interdisciplinary minor designed to prepare students for a postgraduate study of law.
+It consists of 9 hours of legal content specific courses and 9 hours of law preparation and application courses.
 Courses taken to fulfill requirements for a major cannot be applied to the minor.
-Courses in the minor include:
+Courses to fulfill the Pre-Law minor are:

 BLAW 3301: Business Law and Social Responsibility